min2ha/ukwa-site/content/target/45562/index.en.md

   "subject": "Brexit"
 }

-# Bank of England: Financial Policy Committee statement from its meeting, 20 September 2016

 Quitting the EU will not result in a bonfire of red tape for Britain's banks, the Bank of England said on September 22nd 2016, promising to keep regulations "at least as great" as they are now.